 - Accept that this is a phase of life.
 Enjoy this time with your kids in the room, build the relationships and have a more casual discussion.

-- Have a couple of church youth or hire 2 babysitters (2 to make it a safe space) to have your kids watch the TMP Kids material and then do the craft/activity/play, then bring them back for prayer time and/or snack/meal time.
+- Have a couple of church youth or hire 2 babysitters (2 to make it a safe space) to have your kids participate in a craft/activity/play, then bring them back for prayer time and/or snack/meal time.

 - A Home Church can be an inter-generational gathering.
 We would hope that kids would join in worship, prayer, snacks/meals and activities of service as part of the Home Church.